 Celeste Pimm: [PLURI] was about finding common ground.
 Pretty much all female and non-binary people, as well as individuals of different racial backgrounds have had certain experiences [with harassment] .

 Zoë Christmas: Whether they were electronic musicians or in the raver scene or would go to punk shows at Casa [de Popolo].

 CP: For me, I’m a partygoer and a musician and a lot of my friends work putting together parties.
 I’ve seen some of my guy friends who have a little less of a background in feminism I’ve seen them accidentally exclude people first hand, I know that they have good intentions and they just needed somebody to make the connection for them.

 ZC: It [was] important for the project to have a niche interest not just “anti sexism or anti racism”, it started with the problems inside the electronic music scene.

 JS: What does it feel like to be part of an initiative, to always have to be the face of the movement?

 ET: In front of promoters I totally understand the tension between the pressure to feel professional and accessible, but I think it’s good for our image to look human and accessible and flawed—it’s perfect.
 It’s really part of feminism, but I understand that feeling too, when standing in front of [promoters].

 ZC: [That feeling when you’re at a party but in front of promoters] talking about making out or something (everyone laughs).

-ET: When I go dancing I wear crazy clothing and often end up taking off my shirt or not wearing much because it gets hot.
+ET: When I go dancing I wear crazy clothing and often end up not wearing much because it gets hot.
 When dancing, I can take up a lot of space.